ADT vs. Ring Alarm: Comparing Old vs. New

 Beyond those minor similarities, ADT and Ring Alarm almost never see eye to eye.
 Let’s have a look at their key differences.

-- Monitoring contracts: ADT requires each customer to sign a three-year monitoring contract.
-Ring doesn’t require a contract, so you can pause monitoring anytime you want.
+- Monitoring: ADT offers both systems with monitoring contracts (up to 3 years) and month-to-month options.
+Ring doesn’t require a contract no matter what, so you can pause monitoring anytime you want.

 - Security cameras: Ring is best known for its dozens of top-of-the-line security cameras and doorbell cameras.
-ADT’s cameras are a bit lackluster in video quality, but they make up for it by partnering with Google Nest to offer smart video solutions.
+ADT’s cameras are also of great quality, since they are from Google Nest, with four camera and two doorbell camera options available.

-There’s lots to discuss in order to see which is better, so let’s talk about ADT and Ring’s features and technology.
+There’s lots to discuss in order to see which is better, so let’s get into the details of our experience with ADT and Ring installed in our home.

 ADT and Ring Features and Tech

 When it comes to securing your home, it’s vital to choose technology you can rely on.
 We’ve tested ADT and Ring Alarm systems before, and we know both are reliable.
-But don’t take our word for it.
-See for yourself how ADT and Ring Alarm protect homes.
+So, we’re going to go over exactly how ADT and Ring Alarm protected our home.

 ADT Features and Tech

 ADT’s touch-screen panel is cellular-ready, which means it can use cellular signals to send alerts when its primary communication is out.
-Since its primary means of communication is your home Wi-Fi, which can be unreliable, having cellular as a backup is critical.
+Our Wi-Fi tends to drop out during storms, so the cellular backup came in handy on more than one occasion.

-The control panel can’t do anything on its own to protect your home, though.
+The ADT Base couldn’t do anything on its own to protect our home, though.
 That’s where the wireless sensors and devices come in.
 ADT offers a wide range of accessories and components, like motion sensors, entry sensors, glass break sensors, smoke alarms, and more.
-All these components connect to the control panel, doing their job to monitor your home for any dangers.
+We bought one motion sensor and three entry sensors for our home.
+Each component connected to our ADT Base, monitoring our home for activity.
+Adding more sensors or alarms was as easy as ordering them online and adding them to our control panel.

 Ring Alarm Features and Tech

 Ring Alarm is more app-centric.
-The Ring app provides most of the control functionalities you’ll need, from arming and disarming the system to naming and designating sensors.
+Most of the core functionalities are easiest to access in the app, from arming and disarming the system to naming and designating sensors.

 That said, Ring Alarm systems also have a central device called a base station — essentially a hub — that connects the system to the app.
 Unlike ADT’s touch-screen panel, though, the base station lacks an interface.
-Instead, you’ll use a wireless keypad to arm and disarm the system from within your home.
+Instead, we had to use a wireless keypad to arm and disarm the system when we weren’t using the app.

 Much like ADT, Ring Alarm has a cellular chip, but its main communication method is Wi-Fi.
-However, the cellular chip does not activate unless you have a professional monitoring plan, starting at $20 per month.
-If you plan to self-monitor Ring, you need a reliable internet connection to ensure all alerts go through.
+However, activating the cellular chip requires a professional monitoring plan, starting at $20 per month.
+If you plan to self-monitor Ring, you need a reliable internet connection to ensure all alerts go through but we always recommend professional monitoring.

 Tip: For a full list of Ring home security equipment, read our Ring Alarm review, in which we tested a basic Ring Alarm kit along with a few extra devices.

 Ring’s strongest tech asset is its wide selection of security cameras and doorbell cameras.
 Ring started as a doorbell camera brand, after all.
-The cameras seamlessly connect to the Ring Alarm, and they allow you to monitor your home remotely from the Ring app.
-They can also record motion clips, but only if you sign up for any of Ring’s paid cloud plans or monitoring plans.
+The cameras seamlessly connect to the Ring Alarm, and we could monitor our home from anywhere with the Ring app.
+Since we subscribed to the cloud storage plan, the cameras automatically recorded motion clips we could review up to 180 days after the clip got recorded.

 Who’s the Winner?